-A metal cylinder with a volume of $0.50 \text{ ft}^3$ ( $0.014 \text{ m}^3$ ) was loosely filled with aggregate until full as shown in Figure 4.7.
+A metal cylinder with the volume of 0.50 ft3 (0.014m3) was loosely filled with aggregate (as shown in Figure 4.7) until full.
 The weight of the aggregate was then determined.
-This was repeated three times with the results in the following table.
+This was repeated three time with results in the following table.
 The average of the three is then used to determine the Loose Unit Weight of the aggregate.